LEF Training & Education Programs

 Vision – For the benefit of serving the safety and security needs of their communities, Ohio will develop law enforcement executives with an excellence in leadership including the ability to anticipate and manage changes

-Mission – The Police Executive Leadership College is to provide law enforcement executive with a unique and innovative leadership educational program geared towards today’s demands and tomorrow’s needs.
+Mission – The Police Executive Leadership College is to provide the law enforcement executive with a unique and innovative leadership educational program geared towards today’s demands and tomorrow’s needs.

 For more information about PELC CLICK HERE